Ipswich Waterfront: 1950-present day

-The Ipswich Dock Act 1971 authorised the development of the West Bank to allow ro-ro ships to dock.
+The Ipswich Dock Act 1971 (c. xiv) authorised the development of the West Bank to allow ro-ro ships to dock.
 The Ipswich Dock Commission was reconstituted as the Ipswich Port Authority in 1973 when the first stage of the development was completed, further work was carried out in 1977 and 1979 and then again in 1998.

 In 1997 the port was sold by Ipswich Ports Ltd to Associated British Ports.
 In 1998 new facilities were constructed for handling grain and timber followed by a Timber Treatment Centre in 1999.
 A new 7,500 square metre bulk storage shed with equipment for bagging and blending of fertilizers and other bulk products was then developed in the site of Cliff Quay Power Station.
 In 2000 there were a number of further developments; a £1.9million agribulk storage facility opened; new automated lock gates were completed; a 180 berth Ipswich Haven Marina opened and the Old Custom House was refurbished and restored with the former bonded warehouse on the ground floor converted into the 'Waterfront Conference Centre'.
 In 2009 Tarmac Ltd invested around £8 million into a new development on the Powerstation Quay, the new site incorporated a state of the art asphalt plant and concrete plant.
 The new site imports a significant amount of aggregate from Northern Ireland and Europe and operates 24/7.

 The Waterfront

 The Waterfront in Ipswich is now provides leisure facilities with many new buildings having been constructed along the northern and eastern quays since 1995.
 The Salthouse Harbour Hotel, opened in 2003 and was extended in 2009.
 The University of Suffolk opened on the waterfront in 2008 with further construction in progress in 2010.
-The Mill, a 23-story mixed-use high rise that currently holds the record as East Anglia's tallest building, was topped out in late 2008 by the town's member of parliament, Chris Mole.
+The Mill, a 23-story mixed-use high rise that currently holds the record as Suffolk's tallest building, was topped out in late 2008 by the town's member of parliament, Chris Mole.
 In 2009, Dance East opened their new £8.9m Jerwood DanceHouse within the building.

 National Cycle Route 1 and National Cycle Route 51 pass along the waterfront.
 Ipswich Waterfront Action (previously known as the Ipswich Waterfront Community Group) has been working for a friendly, thriving and vibrant community on the Ipswich Waterfront since 2007.